yi-guo/query-modification/README.md

 ## Query Modification Method

-The query modification in this program strictly follows Rocchio algorithm introduced in the lectures.
+The query modification in this program strictly follows Rocchio algorithm.
 The program applies the recommended constants in the Introduction to Information Retrieval textbook where alpha = 1, beta = 0.75, gamma = 0.15.

 Specifically, a query is modified given the weights in the modified query vector computed following the algorithm.
 That is,